dart-lang/site-www/src/_guides/language/language-tour.md

 {:.table .table-striped}

 {{site.alert.warning}}
-  The operator precedence outlined here from highest to lowest is only an approximation of the precedence and associativity given implicitly by Dart's grammar and should only be used as a helpful guide.
+  The operator precedence outlined here is only an approximation of the precedence and associativity given implicitly by Dart's grammar and should only be used as a helpful guide.